 In 2014, NEDCC completed the IMLS National Leadership Grant project to add the IRENE Audio Preservation Service to NEDCC's offerings.

-NEDCC's IRENE service is now available to cultural institutions and individuals nationwide, as it wraps up the IMLS National Leadership Grant project.
+The IRENE service is now available to cultural institutions and individuals nationwide.

 We have archived the original pilot projects in the IRENE Seeing Sound Blog.
-Many thanks are in order as we move forward with the new IRENE service:
+Many thanks are in order as we continue to move forward with the new IRENE service:

 First, our thanks go out to Dr. Carl Haber, Senior Scientist, and Dr. Earl Cornell, Computer Systems Engineer, at Lawrence Berkeley National Laboratory, who led the prior grant-funded initiatives that developed the IRENE technology.
 They worked closely with NEDCC during the process of creating the service, and were very generous with their patience, advice, and expertise throughout.